What is artificial intelligence (AI)?

 What are the advantages and disadvantages of artificial intelligence?

-Artificial neural networks and deep learning artificial intelligence technologies are quickly evolving, primarily because AI processes large amounts of data much faster and makes predictions more accurately than humanly possible.
+Artificial neural networks and deep learning AI technologies are quickly evolving, primarily because AI can process large amounts of data much faster and make predictions more accurately than humanly possible.

-While the huge volume of data being created on a daily basis would bury a human researcher, AI applications that use machine learning can take that data and quickly turn it into actionable information.
-As of this writing, the primary disadvantage of using AI is that it is expensive to process the large amounts of data that AI programming requires.
+While the huge volume of data created on a daily basis would bury a human researcher, AI applications using machine learning can take that data and quickly turn it into actionable information.
+As of this writing, a primary disadvantage of AI is that it is expensive to process the large amounts of data AI programming requires.
 As AI techniques are incorporated into more products and services, organizations must also be attuned to AI's potential to create biased and discriminatory systems, intentionally or inadvertently.

 - Lack of ability to generalize from one task to another.